-LAP Policy SEA Objecti ve 1 1 Comments 1 BIO 2 HEA 3 WAT 4 WAT 5 WAT 6 CLI 7 HER 8 LAN 9 SOIL Including reference to secondary, cumulative, synergistic, short, medium, long-term, permanent, temporary, positive and negative effects and scale (local / regional / national) R1: It is the specific objective of the County Retail Strategy and the Local Area Plan to ensure that the vitality and viability of district towns is maintained and enhanced.
-To do this, the Local Area Plan will support: - Callan town centre as the focus of all major new retail development - development that encourages the appropriate reuse, regeneration of derelict, vacant and underused sites and in particular vacancies and underused sites on Green Street, Bridge Street and Mill street; - a new convenience store in or around Bridge Street to address the need generated by the development of new communities North of the Kings River; and - The development of a number of opportunity sites in the town centre. > ~ ?
-0 ? \ ~ > 0 (1) (6) Re-use of buildings reduces requirements for development on greenfield sites including sites which may impact on biodiversity and create urban sprawl (2) Policy will enhance vitality of Callan thus increasing potential to improve socioeconomic profile.
+LAP Policy SEA Objecti ve Comments 1 BIO 2 HEA 3 WAT 4 WAT 5 WAT 6 CLI 7 HER 8 LAN 9 SOIL Including reference to secondary, cumulative, synergistic, short, medium, long-term, permanent, temporary, positive and negative effects and scale (local / regional / national) R1: It is the specific objective of the County Retail Strategy and the Local Area Plan to ensure that the vitality and viability of district towns is maintained and enhanced.
+To do this, the Local Area Plan will support: Callan town centre as the focus of all major new retail development development that encourages the appropriate re-use, regeneration of derelict, vacant and underutilised sites and in particular vacancies and underused sites on Green Street, Bridge Street and Mill street; a new convenience store in or around Bridge Street to address the need generated by the development of new communities North of the Kings River; and The development of a number of opportunity sites in the town centre.
+V ~ ?
+0 ? ~ ~ ~ 0 (1) (6) Re-use of buildings reduces requirements for development on greenfield sites including sites which may impact on biodiversity and create urban sprawl (2) Policy will enhance vitality of Callan thus increasing potential to improve socio-economic profile.
 (3) (5) New retail development depends on wastewater treatment and water supply capacity being provided for.
 (7) (8) Policy will lead to protection and restoration of historic environment.
 Mitigation: Ensure that adequate capacity in water supply is available to serve new development.
 Ensure that adequate capacity in the waste water treatment plant is available to serve all new development.
-R2: Subject to other policies set out in the Local Area Plan and County Development Plan, proposals for new retail will normally be permitted where the development: 0 0 0 0 0 0 √ ✓ 0 (7) (8) Policy seeks to enhance the town's historic fabric and townscape value.
-Contributes to the improvement of pedestrian links and movement in the town and is accessible to all; Is well integrated with the existing centre by
+R2: Subject to other policies set out in the Local Area Plan and County Development Plan, proposals for new retail will normally be permitted where the development: Contributes to the improvement of pedestrian links and movement in the town and is accessible to all; Is well integrated with the existing centre by respecting the building line of the existing urban environment and, where appropriate, building up to the edge of the curtilage, providing for linked trips to the remainder of the centre and contributing towards improving the 0 0 0 0 0 0 V > 0 (7) (8) Policy seeks to enhance the town's historic fabric and townscape value.